ZacharyWesterman/paisley/README.md

 # Syntax

+The following is a detailed breakdown of every language feature in Paisley.
+For some hands-on examples of programs, check out the `examples/` or `stdlib/` directories.

 ## Main program structures

 As a general rule, white space and line endings *do not matter* in Paisley.